Verbum (magazine)

 Verbum was an early personal computer and computer art magazine focusing on interactive art and computer graphics.
 It was edited and published from 1986 until 1991 by Michael Gosney.
 It, along with Info 64, was one of the first periodicals to be entirely based on desktop publishing techniques.
 Referring to itself as a "journal of personal computer aesthetics," Verbum was notable for placing more emphasis on creative aspects of its subject matter in contrast to the overwhelmingly technical content of other publications.

 Overview

-It was laid out in PageMaker 1.2 on Macintosh Plus computers and generated camera-ready 300 dpi printout from an Apple LaserWriter Plus.
+It was laid out in Aldus PageMaker 1.2 on Macintosh Plus computers and generated camera-ready 300 dpi printout from an Apple LaserWriter Plus.
 It grew from early black and white content to include color and make use of the growing fields of image manipulation and multimedia.
 In 1989, Verbum held the first Digital Be-In, which sought to meld the ideals of the 1960s counterculture with the emerging cyberculture of the early 1990s.